- General questions about the policy

 4.4.
 Our CRIS automatically harvests metadata from SCOPUS and other sources, which saves us from having to enter metadata for publications into our CRIS or repository manually.
 If records are also being created by authors at an earlier point, how can we avoid creating duplicate records, or creating lots of manual work to link metadata to deposits?

 It may be desirable for deposited manuscripts to have a complete metadata record that matches the publication’s metadata exactly, but this is not necessary for open access.
 The journal title, paper title and author name(s) should be enough to allow discovery, to prevent or resolve duplicates, and to allow the CRIS to feed metadata across.

 The author can complete these fields easily when they deposit the paper, and we are advised that the most commonly used repository software does not allow the paper to be uploaded unless these fields are completed.
 We are also advised that repository software can detect and merge duplicates.

 However, we recognise that universal solutions in this area are still in development.
 Discussions with all stakeholders have identified a number of possible solutions, including the use of unique researcher identifiers, publisher provision of digital object identifiers (DOIs) at acceptance, and the direct updating of records by publisher systems, all of which can help streamline this process.

 We stress the importance of early deposit and strongly encourage this.
-During the first year of the policy, we therefore expect deposit to take place within three months of the 'early online' date of publication, and ideally even earlier.
+During the first two years of the policy, we therefore expect deposit to take place within three months of the 'early online' date of publication, and ideally even earlier.
 However, we believe it is reasonable for HEIs to use the publication dates provided by their existing systems and workflows to inform deposit timescales.
-We would strongly encourage HEIs to adopt deposit-on-acceptance practices now to prepare for the policy shift on 1 April 2017.
+We would strongly encourage HEIs to adopt deposit-on-acceptance practices now to prepare for the policy shift on 1 April 2018.

 4.6 What should we do if the date of publication is imprecise?